Meet Lindsey Kane: The Anti-Diet Dietitian

 I used to feel like I had to set an example with my meals—after all, I’m a dietitian.
 But I realized that trying to be the picture-perfect dietitian perpetuates the myth that in order to be healthy, you have to follow a strict diet.
 I like cookies and nachos just like everyone else, and I have a busy schedule, with only 24 hours in the day.
 I like to live at the intersection of health and happiness, and rather than trying to exemplify the perfect diet, I am all about keeping it real, approachable, practical, and enjoyable.
 Healthy habits are the basis of my daily routines, but I also eat chocolate and sometimes I drink too many glasses of wine.
 But as l like to say, what you do every day is more important than what you do every once in a while.

-I’m sure this is the one question everyone asks, but here goes: What does a dietitian eat?
+I’m sure this is the one question everyone asks, but here it goes: What does a dietitian eat?

 Breakfast is usually something quick and easy: plain Greek yogurt, with cinnamon and vanilla topped with berries and chopped walnuts or almonds, or overnight oats with berries, cinnamon, vanilla, chopped nuts, and toasted coconut.
 I pack breakfast the night before to keep my mornings easy.